 Once an application is completed, a Northeastern faculty member may contact the applicant to arrange a live or phone interview.
 Applicants should be aware that the program requires private composition lessons of all students.
 These lessons require a fee above the base tuition costs.

-Applying to a combined major with Music Composition and Technology
+Applying to a combined major with Music Technology

-Students must apply and be accepted into the Music Composition and Technology program.
-The application process involves submission of a portfolio and an interview with a Music Composition and Technology faculty member.
+Students must apply and be accepted into the Music Technology program.
+The application process involves submission of a portfolio and an interview with a Music Technology faculty member.
 Acceptance into the program is not guaranteed.
-Students who enter the University as Music Composition and Technology majors will have already submitted a portfolio, and therefore no additional portfolio is required.
-Students entering the University in a program other than Music Composition and Technology and wishing to pursue a combined major with Music Composition and Technology should contact an Music Composition and Technology faculty member as early as possible to declare their intent to apply to the program and to learn more about the program and portfolio requirements.
+Students who enter the University as Music Technology majors will have already submitted a portfolio, and therefore no additional portfolio is required.
+Students entering the University in a program other than Music Technology and wishing to pursue a combined major with Music Technology should contact an Music Technology faculty member as early as possible to declare their intent to apply to the program and to learn more about the program and portfolio requirements.
 Portfolios must be submitted to Prof. Mike Frengel by March 15 of the student’s freshman spring semester.
 Note that students must be accepted into the program before they can take any courses specific to music technology.
 However, it is possible for students to begin taking core music courses in their first year as they prepare their portfolio.

 Music Theory Requirement